wbandabarragan/computational-physics-1/unit-1/100-preliminary-activities.md

-# Computational Physics 1

-# Introduction and preliminary activities
+# Lecture 100: Introduction and preliminary activities

 This course focuses on python, we will use python3 as python2 is not supported anymore.

 Similarly, we will use jupyter notebooks (.ipynb) for the courses taught in this class.

+The extension .ipynb stands for interactive python notebooks.

 - Jupyter notebooks are useful tools for learning programming because they provide a visual interface.

 - You can see the results of your code live, instead of waiting till your script (.py) finishes running in a terminal.

 To be able to use python and jupyter notebooks in your laptop/PC, there are several options: